 Portfolio expenses such as transaction costs, internal mutual fund/ETF fees and expenses, and investment advisory fees can really eat away at your retirement savings.

-“Minimizing portfolio expenses is an important element determining how long one’s nest egg may last,” said Robinson.
+“Minimizing portfolio expenses is an important element determining how long one’s nest egg may last,” Robinson said.
 “When planning for a 25- to 30-year retirement, two identical portfolios with the same withdrawal strategies will have significantly different sustainability profiles with expense differentials of as little as 1%.”

 Shop around for a broker with low fees to maximize the size of your nest egg.